rpmuller/ePubs/WesternPhilosophy.md

 less Christian than those of Marx, and their Messiah is more analogous to the Maccabees than to Christ.

-III.
-THE PELAGIAN CONTROVERSY
+### THE PELAGIAN CONTROVERSY

 Much of the most influential part of St. Augustine's theology was concerned in combating the Pelagian heresy.
 Pelagius was a Welshman, whose real name was Morgan, which means "man of the sea," as "Pelagius" does in Greek.
 He was a cultivated and agreeable ecclesiastic, less fanatical than many of his contemporaries.
 He believed in free will, questioned the doctrine of original sin, and thought that, when men act virtuously, it is by reason of their own moral effort.
 If they act rightly, and are orthodox, they go to heaven as a reward of their virtues.

-These views, though they may now seem commonplace, caused, at the time, a great commotion, and were, largely through St.
-Augustine's efforts, declared heretical.
+These views, though they may now seem commonplace, caused, at the time, a great commotion, and were, largely through St.  Augustine's efforts, declared heretical.
 They had, however, a considerable temporary success.
 Augustine had to write to the patriarch of Jerusalem to warn him against the wily heresiarch, who had persuaded many Eastern theologians to adopt his views.
 Even after his condemnation, other people, called semi-Pelagians, advocated weakened forms of his doctrines.
 It was a long time before the purer teaching of the Saint was completely victorious, especially in France, where the final condemnation of the semi-Pelagian heresy took place at the Council of Orange in 529.

 St. Augustine taught that Adam, before the Fall, had had free will, and could have abstained from sin.
 But as he and Eve ate the apple, corruption entered into them, and descended to all their posterity, none of whom can, of their own power, abstain from sin.
 Only God's grace enables men to be virtuous.
 Since we all inherit Adam's sin, we all deserve eternal damnation.
 All who die unbaptized, even infants, mil go to hell and suffer unending torment.
 We have no reason to complain of this, since we are all wicked.
 (In the Confessions, the Saint enumerates the crimes of which he was guilty in the cradle.)
 But by God's free grace certain people, among those who have been baptized, are chosen to go to heaven; these are the elect.
 They do not go to heaven because they are good; we are all totally depraved, except in so far as God's grace, which is only bestowed on the elect, enables us to be otherwise.
 No reason can be given why some are saved and the rest damned; this is due to God's unmotived choice.
 Damnation proves God's justice; salvation, His mercy.
 Both equally display His goodness.

 The arguments in favor of this ferocious doctrine which was revived by Calvin, and has since then not been held by the Catholic Church are to be found in the writings of St. Paul, particularly the Epistle to the Romans.
 These are treated by Augustine as a lawyer treats the law: the interpretation is able, and the texts are made to yield their utmost meaning.
 One is persuaded, at the end, not that St. Paul believed what Augustine deduces, but that, taking certain texts in isolation, they do imply just what he says they do.
 It may seem odd that the damnation of unbaptized infants should not have been thought shocking, but should have been attributed to a good God.
 The conviction of sin, however, so dominated him that he really believed new-born children to be limbs of Satan.
 A great deal of what is most ferocious in the medieval Church is traceable to his gloomy sense of universal guilt.

 There is only one intellectual difficulty that really troubles St.
 Augustine.
 This is not that it seems a pity to have created Man,